-UNAMA recorded 1,100 civilian casualties (473 deaths and 627 injured) caused by the detonation of 555 pressure-plate IEDs in 2016, a four per cent increase compared to 2015.205 Pressure-plate IEDs caused nine per cent of all civilian casualties in Afghanistan in 2016.
+UNAMA recorded 1,100 civilian casualties (473 deaths and 627 injured) caused by the detonation of 555 pressure-plate IEDs in 2016, a four per cent increase compared to 2015.209 Pressure-plate IEDs caused nine per cent of all civilian casualties in Afghanistan in 2016.

-204 UNAMA interview with witness, Takhar province, 18 October 2016.
+208 UNAMA interview with witness, Takhar province, 18 October 2016.

-205 In 2015, UNAMA documented 1,058 civilian casualties (465 deaths and 593 injured) from pressure-plate IEDs.
-UNAMA began distinguishing civilian casualties based on the IED sub-tactic of pressure-plate IEDs in
+$^{^{209}}$ In 2015, UNAMA documented 1,058 civilian casualties (465 deaths and 593 injured) from pressure-plate IEDs.

-Noting the indiscriminate nature of pressure-plate IEDs, the mission is extremely concerned by increases in both civilian casualties caused by pressure-plate IEDs, and the number of pressure-plate IED detonations causing civilian casualties.206
+Noting the indiscriminate nature of pressure-plate IEDs, the mission is extremely concerned by increases in both civilian casualties caused by pressure-plate IEDs, and the number of pressure-plate IED detonations causing civilian casualties.210

-UNAMA emphasizes that, as victim-activated devices, the use of pressure-plates may violate international humanitarian law by virtue of their indiscriminate nature.207 Once emplaced and activated, the user of a pressure-plate IED has no ability to direct its effects towards a particular target, placing civilians at severe risk.
+UNAMA emphasizes that, as victim-activated devices, the use of pressure-plates may violate international humanitarian law by virtue of their indiscriminate nature.
+211 Once emplaced and activated, the user of a pressure-plate IED has no ability to direct its effects towards a particular target, placing civilians at severe risk.